 In 1985, the Villanova Wildcats shocked the college basketball world with their 69-64 upset over Georgetown in the title game.
-The team not only won the first tournament that expanded to 64 teams, but nearly 31 years later, Villanova remains the lowest seed to ever capture the national championship.
+The team not only won the first tournament that expanded to 64 teams, but more than three decades later, Villanova remains the lowest seed to ever capture the National Championship.

-No. 8 seeds have the most difficult match ups (as "favorites") in the first round because they are usually so evenly matched with their No. 9 seed counterparts.
-Since the tournament expanded to 64, teams in the eight slot have won 64 of the 128 first-round matchups (exactly half), but it’s the No. 9 seeds who hold the scoring margin at just .09 points per game.
+No. 8 seeds have the most difficult match-ups (as "favorites") in the first round since they are usually so evenly matched with their No. 9 seed counterparts.
+Since the tournament expanded to 64, teams in the No. 8 slot have won 68 of the 136 first-round matchups -- exactly 50 percent.

 Another Wildcats team in the No. 8 seed almost didn’t make it out of the opening round.
 The 2014 Kentucky Wildcats barely survived No. 9 Kansas State but eventually advanced to the national championship against seventh-seeded Connecticut.
 Kentucky is tied with BYU for the most appearances as an eighth-seed and has a 3-1 record compared to the Cougars' 0-4 record.

-More than 60 percent of the 8-9 games have been decided by single digits.
+About 60 percent of the 8-vs.-9 games have been decided by single digits.

-It is also rare for all four eight seeds to sweep the nine seeds and it has occurred only three times since 1985, including 2015’s tournament field of North Carolina State, Cincinnati, Oregon and San Diego State.
+It is also rare for all four eight seeds to sweep the nine seeds and it has occurred only three times since 1985, including 2015’s tournament field of N.C.
+State, Cincinnati, Oregon and San Diego State.

 2017 saw a nearly perfect year for the No. 8 seeds go to waste when Michigan State took out Miami (FL) with a colossal 20-point win.
 No. 8 seed Northwestern, meanwhile, beat No. 9 seed Vanderbilt by just two points for its first tournament win in program history.